isiahmeadows/mithril.js/core.md

 - That `render` is a `render(view)`, which explicitly renders as necessary and returns a promise resolved once it's committed.
 - `done` is invoked before removing and/or replacing the control vnode.
 - `context` is an object with some helpful contextual methods, to enable and augment more advanced use cases:
-	- `context.renderType()` - Return a descriptive string of the current rendering environment.
+	- `context.renderType` - A key/value object describing current rendering environment.
 	- `context.renderSync(view)` - Like `render(view)`, but synchronous.
 Errors are thrown synchronously, and it just returns `undefined`.
 	- `context.scheduleLayout(callback, cancel?)` - Schedule a callback for this context and resolve once it runs.
 Only one callback can be scheduled per context, so the previous one is cancelled first, invoking the previous `cancel` if applicable.